-Stoners love the taste, slow-burning, and tobacco when smoking traditional wraps and blunts.
+Stoners love the taste of tobacco and the slow-burning when smoking traditional wraps and blunts.

 While smokers understand the health risks of smoking tobacco, many are hesitant to make the switch to an alternative that doesn’t provide the same experience.

 All hope to offer a safer alternative while replicating the blunt smoking experience.